Ubuntu Desktop and most of its variants does not come with

 SSH server installed by default.

-Ubuntu Server variant for example already have
+Ubuntu Server on the other hand already have

 SSH server installed automatically during system installation.

+apt repository.
 You can easily install

 OpenSSH server on